MasaSip/pyorailyreitit/README.md

 	reittiopasRequest

-Using reittiopasRequest requres to have HTTP-REQUEST processing library installed
+Using reittiopasRequest requres to have HTTP-Request for Processing and Open Kinect for Processing libraries installed

+## Running the application

+	Onniopas/Onniopas.pde

+Route data is read from Onniopas/data/routes.txt

+## Requesting and analysing route data

+Run

+	reittiopasRequest/reittiopasRequest.pde

+to request a route from reittiopasAPI.
+The route is saved to reittiopasRequest/output.txt

+Run

+	RouteLoader/RouteLoader.pde

+to analyze routes from json files at RouteLoader/data, routes are saved to Onniopas/data/routes.txt

 ## Instructions for keyboard usage